Dave-team/Knowledge-base/Health/Mindfullness.md

 **Transcendental meditation**: using repetitive chanting to create a white noise in your head to bury your thoughts.

 **Naval meditation**
-- Each morning, give you yourself a break from life for one hour
+- Each morning, give you yourself a break from life for one hour.
+Close your eyes and say, “I’m just going to give myself a break for an hour.
+This is my hour off from life.
+This is the hour I’m not going to do anything.
+Why can you not do anything for an hour?
+What’s so hard about giving yourself an hour-long break?
 - Sit somewhere comfortably and shut your eyes for one hour
 - Thoughts will come.
 Don’t resist them and don’t work with them.
 Just observe them - whatever happens, happens.
 Don't put effort into it, don't put effort against it - just surrended in the moment.
 Meditation is not going through thoughts but rather letting thoughts go through you.
+- They will come out one by one, and you will be forced to deal with them.
+Resolving them doesn’t take any work—you just observe them.
 - What will happen is that all of your life will eventually fly you by and you will have given most things a place in your mind.
 If you do 60 days 60 minutes meditation, eventually you should reach inbox 0 in your mind.
 This is when you no longer have any ‘issues’ to deal with in your mind.
+It’s a state of joy and bliss and peace.
+Once you have it, you don’t want to give it up.
+If you can get a free hour of bliss every morning just by sitting and closing your eyes, that is worth its weight in gold.
+It will change your life.
+After about sixty days, you will be tired of listening to your own mind.
+You will have resolved a lot of issues, or you have heard them enough to see through those fears and issues.

 #### Standard meditation
 **Process**